 Julien-François Gerber is Assistant Professor of Environment and Development at the International Institute of Social Studies (ISS) in The Hague.

-My disciplinary area of work is in political ecology, economic anthropology, and socio-ecological economics.
-In broad terms, I am interested in the relationships between socioeconomic modes of (re)production, ecological (un)sustainability, and the (non-)satisfaction of human needs – including inner needs.
+My disciplinary area of work is in political ecology, economic anthropology, agrarian studies, and socio-ecological economics.
+In broad terms, I am interested in the relationships between 'modes of (re)production' and the conditions for sustainability, flourishing, alienation and resistance.

-So far my empirical focus has been on the expansion of capitalism in the rural sphere, particularly through the lenses of the property-credit nexus, plantation studies, and environmental justice movements.
-My geographic areas of research include India, Bhutan, the Himalayan region, but also Indonesia, Cameroon, Ecuador.
+So far my empirical focus has been on the expansion of capitalism in the rural sphere, particularly through the lenses of ownership arrangements, credit/debt, (de)commodification, social metabolism, plantation studies and social conflicts.
+My geographic area of research includes India, Bhutan, the Himalayan region, but also Indonesia, Cameroon, Ecuador.

-From a normative perspective, I am interested in bridging science and activism for building more viable systems.
-Here, my focus has been on popular environmentalism, post-growth theory and practice, and eco-socialism.
+From an applied perspective, I am interested in bridging activism and science for building more viable systems.
+Here, my focus is on environmental and anti-debt movements, post-growth theory and practice, and eco-socialism.

-I am also interested in the application of psychoanalysis to the social sciences, and especially to the understanding of capitalist modernity.
+I am also interested in the application of depth psychology to the understanding of capitalist modernity and especially to the concepts of 'development' and 'growth'.
 My long-standing theoretical research is on the integration of knowledge in economic anthropology and I am currently working on a book on this topic.

 Prior to joining the ISS, I was at the Royal University of Bhutan in Kanglung (2015-16), at TERI University and Jawaharlal Nehru University in New Delhi (2012-14), and at Harvard University's Department of Economics (2010-12).
-I have a MSc in ecology from ETH Zurich, a M.A.S. in development studies from the Graduate Institute of International and Development Studies in Geneva, and a PhD in ecological economics and political ecology from the Autonomous University of Barcelona.
+I have a MSc in ecology from ETH Zurich, a M.A.S. in development studies from the Graduate Institute of International and Development Studies in Geneva, and a PhD in political ecology and ecological economics from the Autonomous University of Barcelona.

-I am currently co-supervising three PhD students: Arpita Bisht, Amod Shah and Mohsen Yazdanpanah.
-I am keen to hear from potential research students interested in working in these areas, especially on ethnographies of credit and indebtedness, environmental movements, theories of needs and wellbeing, and degrowth/post-growth.
+I am currently co-supervising two PhD students: Amod Shah and Mohsen Yazdanpanah.
+I am keen to hear from potential research students interested in working in these areas, especially on ethnographies of credit and indebtedness, degrowth, social movements, and theories of needs, values and wellbeing.